 Trenches on Hill slope:

-On hill slope 3 to 4 meter deep trenches to be dug and soil removed to be deposited on the downside of the hill.
+On hill slope 3 to 4 meter deep trenches to be dug and soil removed to be of the hill.
 These trenches retain rain water and help to percolate in soil and hereby increasing ground water level.